I48.4 - Atypical atrial flutter

-I48.4 is a billable ICD-10 code used to specify a medical diagnosis of atypical atrial flutter.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+I48.4 is a billable diagnosis code used to specify a medical diagnosis of atypical atrial flutter.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 The code is commonly used in cardiology medical specialties to specify clinical concepts such as atrial fibrillation and flutter.